gogins/csound-webserver-opcodes/README.md

 Please note, it is quite possible to call `webkit_run_javascript` in the orchestra header, before the browser has actually been initialized.
 In such cases, the JavaScript code is enqueued.
-The code is dequeued when (a) the browser has been initialized, and (b) its Web page has finished loading.
+The code is dequeued and executed when (a) the browser has been initialized, and (b) its Web page has finished loading.
 So, it is always safe to call this opcode.

 ## Syntax
 ```